nandorhegyi/nandorhegyi/README.md

 ### Hi there, I'm Nandor 👋
-I am a recent BSc graduate with honours in Biological Sciences currently pursuing a master's degree in Financial Technology.
-I am looking to venture further into the field of artificial intelligence.
-Also hoping to grow and develop whilst applying my skills in a professional setting.
-Looking forward to participating in stimulating discussions and enhancing my network.
-I am fascinated about computational finance and algorithmic trading📈.
+I am a recent MSc graduate with honours in Financial Technology.
+I am fascinated about computational finance and algorithmic trading 📈.
 Not afraid of challenges!

 ## My Values
 🧠 Thoughtful & Inclusive Development